EXID-G/STA303-Assignment04/report/ZhangChi_12110821_assign4.md

 ## Appendix

-In this section, I put all of my results into 4 tables for differetn models.
-For each grid, there are two values separated by a comma, where the formeris the value of coverage rate and the latter is the value of average size.
+In this section, I put all of my results into 4 tables for different models.
+For each grid, there are two values separated by a comma, where the former is the value of coverage rate and the latter is the value of average size.

 **resnet18_fashionminist**